boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 # Introduction

-As the OPSAWG is currently considering {{?I-D.boucadair-opsawg-rfc7125-update}} that updates {{?RFC7125}}, the WG realized that some other parts of the IANA IPFIX registry {{IANA-IPFIX}} were not up to date.
+As the OPSAWG is currently considering {{?I-D.boucadair-opsawg-rfc7125-update}} that updates {{?RFC7125}}, the WG realized that some other parts of the IANA IPFIX registry {{IANA-IPFIX}} were not up-to-date.
 Indeed, since its initial creation in 2007, some IPFIX Information Elements (IEs) are not adequately specified any longer (while they were at some point in time in the past).
-This document intends to update the registry and bringing some consistency.
+This document intends to update the IANA registry and bringing some consistency.

 As discussed with IANA, the "Additional Information" entry in {{IANA-IPFIX}} should contain a link to the existing registry, when applicable, as opposed to having: